How Much Does Developmental Editing Cost?

 Therefore, in order to determine a typical cost with developmental editing, it is best to use the transparent cost per 1000-word model.
 This allows you to clearly assess the price of editing your book without a direct conversation with an editor.

-BubbleCow, who pioneered the cost per 1000-word model, charge $20 per 1000 words.
+At the time of writing, BubbleCow, who pioneered the cost per 1000-word model, currently charge $25 per 1000 words.
 This is a flat rate, and no additional pricing is added post-edit.
 We can use this to determine a typical price for editing.

 BubbleCow have a handy price calculator that you can use to determine the cost for a developmental edit.